muntisa/mDL-ArtTransfer/README.md

 ## Next

-* Add content and style weights parameters to mDL-ArtTransfer (mDL-ArtTransfer should be able compare the AIs with almost the same parameters, not only the default ones)
+* Content and style weights parameters for mDL-ArtTransfer (mDL-ArtTransfer should be able compare the AIs with almost the same parameters, not only the default ones)
-* Add collage of multiple generated images by style, content, etc.
+* Collage of multiple generated images by style, content, etc.
+* Complexity and artistic style estimation of the generated images

 ## Acknowledgements